-While Turkish companies could avoid the Minimum Domestic Allocation by listing only outside of Turkey, this has been a rare occurrence to date, in part due to the difficulties associated with establishing effective settlement arrangements in Turkish shares to be listed overseas.
-By contrast, an alternative is to establish a non-Turkish holding company alongside an international listing (two recent examples being the London Stock Exchange listings of Global Ports Holding plc and DP Eurasia N.V.).
+establishing effective settlement arrangements in Turkish shares to be listed overseas.
+16 By contrast, an alternative is to establish a non-Turkish holding company and complete an international listing (two prominent examples being the London Stock Exchange listings of Global Ports Holding plc 17 and DP Eurasia N.V.).
 If this structure is pursued, the consequences of a corporate reorganization to put in place an international holding company should be carefully assessed, especially for any tax consequences arising from transferring the shares of the Turkish entity abroad, as well as any change of control provisions that could be triggered by the reorganization.

-Separately, in 2016 the European Securities and Markets Authority ("ESMA") published an opinion (the "ESMA Opinion") 12 on Turkish prospectuses, stating that an izahname drawn up in line with Turkish laws and regulations can constitute a valid prospectus under the EU PD (without the addition of any wrapper), provided that it contains financial statements in accordance with IFRS.
-However, the ESMA Opinion acknowledges the continued (and unlimited) discretion of national competent authorities to require further information, either in the prospectus itself or by way of a "wrapper" to the prospectus.
+Separately, in 2016, the European Securities and Markets Authority ("ESMA") published an opinion (the "ESMA Opinion")18 on Turkish prospectuses, stating that an izahname drawn up in line with Turkish laws and regulations can constitute a valid prospectus for European purposes (without the addition of any wrapper), provided that it contains financial statements in accordance with IFRS.
+However, the ESMA Opinion acknowledged the continued (and unlimited) discretion of national competent authorities to require further information, either in the prospectus itself or by way of a "wrapper" to the prospectus.
 Although this was presumably designed to increase the number of issuers seeking to obtain dual listings on Borsa Istanbul and in Europe, enabling them to conduct public offerings in both jurisdictions, no such dual listing has yet taken place since the issuance of the ESMA Opinion.
 Depending on the size and profile of the transaction, issuers undertaking European IPOs are likely to want to market to qualified institutional buyers in the United States under Rule 144A.
-For offerings where most of the sales will be to investors outside of Turkey, we would expect the English language IOC, as opposed to an English translation of the izahname, to drive the disclosure process, with necessary amendments being made to satisfy the relevant EU Prospectus Directive requirements (as interpreted by the national competent authority in question).
+For offerings where most of the sales will be to investors outside of Turkey, we would expect the English language IOC, as opposed to an English translation of the izahname, to drive the disclosure process, with necessary amendments being made to satisfy the relevant European requirements (as interpreted by the national competent authority in question).

+III.
 Underwriting Syndicates